On Tuesday 30 January 2026 we bought a Day Tour via Klook! It took us to Yehliu 野柳, Shifen 十分, and Jiufen九份.

 Jiufen Old Town.
 Jiufen, a mountain town in New Taipei City, Taiwan, transformed from a small village into a major "Gold City" during the Japanese colonial period (1895-1945) due to massive mining operations.
 It was known as "Little Shanghai" for its prosperity before mining ceased in 1971, later revitalized as a popular tourist destination.

-The tour bus dropped us off at Ximen Station at around 5:30PM.
+We were dropped off at Ximen Station at around 5:30PM.

 No comments: